meker12/commerce-channels.en/help/amazon-sales-channel/cancel-unshipped-order.md

     The order is canceled, and the status is updated to `Canceled` in the order details.

-The cancellation notification will be sent to your [!DNL Amazon Seller Central] account, and the customer associated with the order will be notified.
-The status of the corresponding [!DNL Commerce] order, if any, will change to `Complete`.
+The cancellation notification is sent to your [!DNL Amazon Seller Central] account, and the customer associated with the order is also notified.
+The status of the corresponding [!DNL Commerce] order, if any, changes to `Complete`.